Egyptian Armed Forces: Air Force

-The Egyptian Air Force (EAF), a key branch of the Egyptian Armed Forces, operates a diverse array of aircraft sourced from the United States, France, Russia, and other countries.
+The Egyptian Air Force (EAF) operates aircraft from the United States, France, Russia, and other countries.
 Its mainstay platform is the F-16 Fighting Falcon, with Egypt having received 220 aircraft as of 2015, including Block 52 variants.

-Since the mid-2010s, Egypt has pursued a comprehensive modernization of its air force to enhance combat readiness, diversify procurement sources, and replace aging fleets.
-A central component of this effort was the 2015 agreement with France for the acquisition of 24 Dassault Rafale fighter jets, followed by a second deal in 2021 for an additional 30 units, bringing the total to 54.
-These aircraft are stationed at Gebel El Basur and are equipped with advanced weapon systems supplied by MBDA and Safran Electronics & Defense, significantly improving Egypt’s multirole strike capabilities.
+Since the mid-2010s, Egypt has modernized its air force to improve combat readiness, diversify procurement, and replace aging fleets.
+In 2015 Egypt agreed with France to buy 24 Dassault Rafale fighter jets, and a second deal in 2021 added 30 more, for a total of 54.
+These aircraft are stationed at Gebel El Basur and are equipped with weapon systems from MBDA and Safran Electronics & Defense, which improved Egypt's multirole strike capabilities.

 Complementing these are 46 MiG-29M/M2 fighters acquired from Russia, and legacy platforms such as the Mirage 2000, MiG-21, F-7 Skybolt, and Mirage V, though many older aircraft have been retired.
-The EAF’s rotary wing assets include 46 AH-64 Apache helicopters upgraded to the AH-64D variant, as well as 42 Kamov Ka-52 from Russia.
+The EAF's rotary wing assets include 46 AH-64 Apache helicopters upgraded to the AH-64D variant, as well as 42 Kamov Ka-52 from Russia.
 The EAF also operates airborne early warning aircraft such as the E-2C Hawkeye and upgraded F-16s equipped with AGM-84 Harpoon capabilities.